-Another very important takeaway from CES 2020 was how sharing economy is now moving and taking over the road, in terms of how public transport will continue to innovate.
-The conference particular conference saw five speakers discussing the ever-growing advancement of technology and how it especially impacts buses, trams, and other rideables.
+Another significant takeaway from CES 2020 was how sharing economy is now moving and taking over the road regarding how public transport will continue to innovate.
+The conference particularly saw five speakers discussing the ever-growing advancement of technology and how it significantly impacts buses, trams, and other renewables.

 3. 8k TV with super OLED displays shines

-CES, being the biggest consumer tech conference, naturally has a large showcase of TVs every year.
-However, this year showed 4k TVs, 8K TVs and OLED displays.
+As the most significant consumer tech conference, CES naturally has an extensive showcase of TVs every year.
+However, this year showed 4k TVs, 8K TVs, and OLED displays.
 Samsung displayed The Wall MicroLED-based TV that showed off 8K QLED.
-OLED TVs deliver the best visual qualities and their sales grew by almost 20% in 2019.
+OLED TVs deliver the best visual qualities; their sales grew by almost 20% in 2019.

 4. Google innovates by being more AI friendly

-Google focused on showing off its voice-command, AI helper, Google Assistant.
+Google focused on showing off its voice command, AI helper, and Google Assistant.
 Google showed more and more innovations that make AI friendly and easy to use in everyday tasks.
-For instance, I loved the new command “Hey Google, read this page” that will allow Google to read a long article for you by only reading relevant texts and thereby saving times.
-Google’s booth displayed products that work well with Assistant including smart lighting, speakers, Nest hub etc.
+For instance, I loved the new command "Hey Google, read this page" that will allow Google to read a long article for you by only reading relevant texts, thereby saving time.
+Google's booth displayed products that work well with Assistant, including intelligent lighting, speakers, Nest hub, etc.